 Back in the car we quickly reached the pass to the other side of the mountains.
 As soon as you begin your descent, you’ll notice that the landscape has completely changed.
 No longer were we surrounded by lush greenery, instead we were driving past parched and sun-blanched hills and rocky outcrops.
 You really get the feeling that you’re entering desert territory with the mountains splitting the country in two.
 The sharp contrast of orange mountaintops against clear blue sky is utterly breath-taking.Read more

-By mid-afternoon we had arrived at Kasbah Ellouze, our charming accommodation for the duration of our stay in the Atlas Mountains (for more information on this hotel, please click here).
+By mid-afternoon we had arrived at Kasbah Ellouze, our charming accommodations for the duration of our stay in the Atlas Mountains (for more information on this hotel, please click here).
 This Kasbah hotel is like a desert oasis with simple yet beautiful rooms and a refreshing pool.
 The food here was most definitely the highlight.
 Serving delicious traditional fare, the restaurant is perfectly situated overlooking the surrounding mountains and desert landscapes.

 We filled our days here exploring historic sites and roaming on camel back.
 Kasbah Telouet especially is a stunning ancient structure.
 Now just a ruin that’s been left to crumble into the red sands of its Atlas Mountain home, this labyrinthine development of vast rooms, secret passageways and beautifully carved interiors provided an insight into decadent Moroccan history.